 - Past and future medical bills

 - Past and future lost wages or loss of ability to earn wages in the future

 Intangible damages include pain and suffering and loss of ability to enjoy life, anxiety, emotional distress, and the stress related to the incident and the injuries.

 In Florida automobile accident cases, the injured party must prove a permanent injury or a permanent aggravation of a preexisting condition before these damages are allowed.
 In non-auto accident cases, such as dog bites and slip and falls or cases involving defective products, the victim can recover even without a permanent injury.

 Value of Pain and Suffering

 While it may be easy to calculate lost wages and medical bills, there is no formula to determine the value of pain and suffering.
 These damages are case-specific and depend on many factors.
-An experienced trial attorney can help evaluate these damages based on past cases and results.
-Experienced civil trial attorneys have a wealth of past history with juries and jury awards, which are often very important in evaluating a particular case.
+An experienced trial lawyer can help evaluate these damages based on past cases and results.
+Experienced civil trial lawyers have a wealth of past history with juries and jury awards, which are often very important in evaluating a particular case.
 A victim should always seek the advice of a board-certified trial expert if possible.

 Calculating Pain and Suffering

 It is not easy to assign a dollar amount to intangible damages like pain and suffering.
 Insurance companies look for tools or formulas to calculate these damages.